dgaydukov/cert-aws/sa/files/sa.md

 * stream logs into ElasticSearch/lambda/kinesis using real-time subscription with subscription filters (each LG can stream up to 2 destinations)
 * by default logs encrypted with SSE, you can also encrypt it using KMS (only symmetric kms supported).
 To use kms associate LG with kms key, you can't use console, you have to use cli.

+###### Route53
+Route53 - amazon DNS service that help to transform domain name into IP address.
+Reason for a name, cause 53 - port of DNS.
 ###### KMS
 Key Management Service - service for generating/storing/auditing keys.
 If you have a lot of encryption it's better to use central key management service.
 You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.